april-yyt/arbitrage-gainer-fsharp/README.md

 ### Crosstraded Cryptocurrencies

 - `updateCrossTradedCryptos` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L93)): retrieve cross-traded cryptocurrencies
-- `uploadCryptoPairsToDB` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L113)): note that this workflow will be implemented fully in the next milestone, as it represents a side effect.
+- `uploadCryptoPairsToDB` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L141)): note that this workflow will be implemented fully in the next milestone, as it represents a side effect.
+- **Side Effects**:
+  - `crossTradedCryptos` [link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L153): A user-accessible REST API endpoint, `/crosstradedcryptos`, was added to retrieve updated cross traded currencies
+  - The workflow `uploadCryptoPairsToDB` (now found [here](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L141)) now uploads database results to an Azure Storage table.
+  - The input currency lists for each exchange are loaded in from external txt files; see `validCurrencyPairsFromFile`([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L85)).
+- **Error Handling**:
+  - Railway-oriented error handling was added in checking the new input files starting at `validCurrencyPairsFromFile` and propagating into the REST API endpoint when cross traded currencies are updated (see [here](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L156)).
+The properties checked are whether the files exist (`validateFileExistence` [here](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L71)) and whether the file is the proper type (`validateFileType` [here](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L77)).
+  - The database operation's response is checked for errors in the [endpoint](https://github.com/yutongyaF2023/arbitragegainer/blob/main/CrossTradedCryptos.fs#L162).
 ### Historical Spread Calculation

 - `calculateHistoricalSpreadWorkflow` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/HistoricalSpreadCalc.fs#L77)): performs the historical spread calculation — the historical value file's quotes are separated into 5ms buckets, and arbitrage opportunities are identified from these buckets.
-Loading the historical data file (third-party integration) and persisting the resulting arbitrage opportunities in a database (side-effect) will both be implemented in the next milestone(s).
+- **Side Effects**:
+  - The historical value file is now loaded in with JSON type handlers
+- **Error Handling**: